Endowment

 • It assures regular financial returns in predictable amounts and, preserved intact, does so forever;

-• When efficiently managed—supplemented by living gifts, bequests, and trusts—its principle can grow at a rate to help keep pace with parish ministry needs.
+• Supplemented by living gifts, bequests, and trusts—its principle can grow at a rate to help keep pace with parish ministry needs.

 • Outright donation of cash, securities, real estate, or other property

-• Bequest in a will with the Society as outright, contingent, or terminal beneficiary (e.g. after expiration of an annuity of unitrust interest in favor of one or more individuals)
+• Bequest in a will with the Palmer Endowment Fund as outright, contingent, or terminal beneficiary (e.g. after expiration of an annuity of unitrust interest in favor of one or more individuals)

 • Creation of a lifetime trust, reserving the right to continue use for the balance of a giver’s lifetime